-Disclaimer: I was quite young when I wrote it.
-I just don't wanna delete it as it was my first ever blog.
+Disclaimer: This post literally doesn’t make any sense.
+I just didn’t wanted to delete it as it was my first blog.

 Is there any twist in this story..coz I’m getting bored !